 With Lombre, we immediately see what we're getting in this line; it's a frog-like, duck-billed humanoid with an organic "cap," which also happens to collect water via the new "rain dish" ability.
 This is none other than a KAPPA!
 Golduck already alluded to the Japanese water goblins, but Lombre adds the more authentic amphibian aspects and famous head-dish, all while also being a lily pad.
 That's downright ingenious!
 It's not a terrible design, either, though you can already see how much more "angular" pokemon are getting at this point.
 Lombre has a lot of sharp bends in its color pattern, and it just doesn't look as nice as it could have if we rounded it off a little.

 Finally, we get Ludicolo, and if you liked where Lombre was headed, you're probably more iffy on this hairy pineapple-like monster in a poncho and sombrero.
-Even if you're not irked by its resemblance to a bad Mexican stereotype, isn't it just kind of a few too many elements mashed together?
-There's a lot going on here.
-At least one more thing than needs to be going on here.
-At least it's unusual, and I like unusual but I guess more than anything I just wish it had kept more to Lombre's cool looking personality.
+Even if you're not irked by its resemblance to some sort of Mexican caricature, which really doesn't make sense for a Kappa-like monster, isn't it just kind of a few too many elements mashed together?
+There's just an awful lot going on here.
+A kappa is already a duck, a frog and a turtle, but this kappa is also a dancing sombrero lily pad...pineapple?
+Thing?
+Kinda?
+At least it's unusual, and I like unusual, but I guess more than anything I just wish this line had stuck to the cool personality of its middle stage.

 We're sure hitting a lot of nearly-four-ball lines, aren't we?
-I'm predicting that might be Gen III in a nutshell, honestly; neat concepts that I might give four or five balls if the execution and style were just a little more pleasing.
+I'm predicting that might be Gen III in a nutshell, honestly; neat concepts that I might give four or five balls if the execution and style were just a little more pleasing to the eye.